Walgreens The Thread

 Headache vs. migraine: What’s the difference?

-Each year, 50% to 75% of adults in the world suffer from at least one headache, and roughly 10% of people worldwide experience migraines.
-A migraine is a type of headache that has a unique set of causes and associated symptoms, with the most important distinction being the severity of head pain and accompanying features.
+About 20% of Americans experience a migraine attack at some point.
+Migraine is a neurological condition that has a unique set of causes and has an important distinction from a regular headache, being that other associated symptoms such as nausea and sensitivity to light usually occur.
 Understanding the differences between a headache vs. a migraine can help you determine when to seek treatment for head pain.

 What is a migraine?

-A migraine is not just a bad headache — it’s a disabling neurological disorder that causes people to miss important time with family and friends.
-Those who suffer from migraines also often miss a number of days of work due to the severity of symptoms.
-People experience migraines in three or four stages:
+A migraine attack is not just a bad headache.
+Migraine is a disabling neurological disorder that causes people to miss important time with family and friends.
+Those who suffer from migraine attacks also often miss a number of days of work due to the severity of symptoms.
+People usually experience a migraine attack in three or four stages:

-• Prodrom: One to two days before a migraine, you may experience changes in mood, fluid retention, food cravings, moodiness and fatigue as common prodromal symptoms.
+• Prodrome: A few hours or days before a migraine, you may experience changes in mood, fluid retention, food cravings, moodiness and fatigue as common prodromal symptoms.

 • Aura: This stage may happen before or during the attack phase and can last for up to an hour.
-Symptoms may include vision loss, seeing flashes of light or bright spots, difficulty with speech, numbness or weakness of the face or one side of the body, and a pins-and-needles sensation in the extremities.
+Symptoms may include sensory disturbances such as vision loss, seeing flashes of light or bright spots, difficulty with speech, numbness or weakness of the face or one side of the body, and a pins-and-needles sensation in the extremities.
 Only 15% to 25% of people with migraines experience auras.

-• Attack: The attack phase is characterized by pain, which is described by some as a throbbing or pulsing sensation.
-Sensitivity to light and sound and digestive issues like nausea and vomiting may accompany the pain.
+• Headache: The headache phase of a migraine attack is characterized by pain, which is described by some as a throbbing or pulsing sensation, often on one side of the head.
+Sensitivity to light and sound and digestive issues, like nausea and vomiting, may accompany the pain.
 Without treatment, a migraine can last from 4 to 72 hours.

-• Post-drome: Following a migraine, you may experience changes in mood and energy levels.
+• Post-drome: Following a migraine attack, you may experience changes in mood and energy levels for a few days.
 Some people feel euphoric and restless, while others become fatigued and disoriented.

 Causes of migraines

-Scientists are still exploring migraines through research, but it’s clear that genetics and environmental factors do play a role.
-What is also clear is that migraines tend to occur in response to triggers, which vary from person to person.
+Scientists are still exploring migraine attacks through research, but genetics and environmental factors appear to play a role.
+Migraine attacks also tend to occur in response to triggers, which vary from person to person.
 Some common migraine triggers include:

-• Beverages: Wine and other types of alcohol and caffeinated beverages like coffee and soda may cause migraines in some people.
+• Beverages: Red wine and other types of alcohol and caffeinated beverages, like coffee and soda, may cause migraines in some people.

 • Sensory stimulation: Some people develop migraines due to bright lights, loud noises and intense smells like perfume or paint fumes.
 Dizziness or vertigo may also occur.